 The most common cause of spinal stenosis is aging.
-Degenerative processes occur throughout the body as it ages.
-Tissues in the spine may start to thicken and bones may get bigger, compressing the nerves.
-Osteoarthritis and rheumatoid arthritis may also contribute to spinal stenosis.
-The inflammation they cause can put pressure on the cord.
+Degenerative processes occur throughout your body as it ages.
+Tissues in your spine may start to thicken, and bones may get bigger, compressing the nerves.
+Conditions like osteoarthritis and rheumatoid arthritis may also contribute to spinal stenosis.
+The inflammation they cause can put pressure on your spinal cord.

 Other conditions that can cause stenosis include:

-If you experience symptoms of spinal stenosis, your doctor will start by taking a medical history, performing a physical exam, and observing your movements.
-Tests can be used to confirm a suspected diagnosis.
-They may include:
+If you have the symptoms of spinal stenosis, your doctor will start by taking a medical history, performing a physical exam, and observing your movements.
+Your doctor may also order tests to confirm a suspected diagnosis, such as:

-Medical treatment is typically tried first.
+Pharmaceutical treatment is typically tried first.
 The goal is to relieve your pain.
-Cortisone injections into the spinal column can reduce swelling.
+Cortisone injections into your spinal column can reduce swelling.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) can also help with pain.

-Physical therapy may be an option.
-It can strengthen back muscles and gently stretch your body.
+Physical therapy may also be an option.
+It can strengthen muscles and gently stretch your body.

-Surgery may be needed for severe pain.
+Surgery may be needed for severe pain or if there is a neurological loss.
 It can relieve pressure permanently.
 Several types of surgery are used to treat spinal stenosis:

-Options other than surgery may be able to ease the pain of spinal stenosis.
-These include:
+Options other than surgery that may ease the pain of spinal stenosis include:

 Many people with spinal stenosis lead full lives and remain active.
 However, they may need to make modifications to their physical activity.
-In addition, even after surgery, many people do have residual pain after treatment.
+Many people have residual pain after treatment or surgery.

 Written by: Jaime Herndon